“The Best Airport in the World”

 Helpful info: The tour even provides big winter jackets for those coming from or going to warmer climes, which could have been us coming from Sri Lanka if we weren’t still carrying all the winter gear we packed for Nepal.

 Of course, while our puffy jackets were certainly practical, they didn’t exactly fit in with the Korean tourists who almost exclusively opted, rather alarmingly, to dress in traditional clothing from that historical period.
 Big, lacy dresses for the women and silk robes and stove-pipe hats for the men (still Nikes for all, though).
 These costumes were so popular there were even places just outside the palace renting them out (although, obviously, having your own elaborate silk robe and goofy hat is the more practical choice in the long run).
 It was like we stepped back in time in an extremely dull sci-fi movie.

 After the palace, we re-boarded the bus for a short journey to the classic tourist area of Insa-Dong, famous for its narrow alleys, traditional food and unnecessary shopping.
-Lunch was at a typical Korean restaurant offering conventional historic choices such as “bibimbap” (rice, vegetables, egg, chilis) and beef noodle soup.
+We had already heard a lot about the amazing food in Seoul, so were thrilled that lunch was at a typical Korean restaurant offering traditional choices such as “bibimbap” (rice, vegetables, egg, chilis) and beef noodle soup.
 As great as the food options were, though, I think everyone would agree that the highlight was watching me re-acquaint myself with chopsticks, then (sort of) using them to eat thin noodles.
 Certainly no one accused me of eating too quickly.